Wildsong/docker-ArcGISWebAppBuilder/README.md

 The main purpose of this Docker is to facilitate developing widgets and I describe my workflow in this README.
 You can just use it to run WABDE and build apps, too.

-I have tested this process with WABDE versions 2.13-2.19 on Debian Linux and version 2.19 on Windows 10.
+I have tested this process with WABDE versions 2.13-2.19 on Debian Linux.

 ## Licenses